APTrust/registry/notes.md

 ### Performance

 After rewriting APTrust's [Preservation Services](https://github.com/APTrust/preservation-services) to increase throughput, load testing showed that Pharos always became unresponsive under loads we expect to encounter often in production.
 Rails memory and CPU usage was so high that we could not even SSH into our servers for days.
 The only way to ensure the stability of the system was to throttle the services' access to the Rails app, which defeats the point of rewriting those services in the first place.
-We have seen similar behavior from Pharos in production for more than two years, and we have dealt with it by throttling the clients that access it.
+We have seen similar behavior from Pharos in production for more than two years, and we have dealt with it by 1) running expensive overpowered hardware (whose memory and CPU still gets maxed out) and 2) throttling our clients' access to the Rails app.

 ### Maintainability (Explicitness)

-While Rails is an excellent platform for rapidly developing database-driven web applications and APIs, the cost of changing code and adding features is often much higher than in a codebase built on the principle of explicitness over assumption.
-Rails' "magic" hides tremendous complexity from the developer, and developers must often dig into that complexity to make seemingly simple changes.
+While Rails is an excellent platform for rapidly developing database-driven web applications and APIs, the cost of changing code and adding features is often much higher than in a codebase built on the principle of explicitness.
+Rails' "magic" initially hides tremendous complexity from the developer, but developers must often dig into that complexity to make seemingly simple changes.
 In eleven years of Rails work, I have consistently run into unexpected behaviors that require hours of research to understand what Rails is doing under the hood.

+It's common to spend four hours or even an entire day wading through documentation and source code to figure out the unexpected consequences of changing a single line of code.
+Choosing Rails means committing your developers to years of difficult debugging.

 These problems rarely occur in languages and frameworks that enforce explicitness.
 While explicit codebases require more up-front effort, their transparency and lack of assumptions make them far easier to maintain in the long run.